-Historical Document: View the proceedings from the June 10-11, 1991 conference and subsequent planning meetings on youth service in Michigan.
+Historical Document: Proceedings from the June 10-11, 1991 conference and subsequent planning meetings on youth service in Michigan.

-Historical Document: Read Governor John Engler’s executive order to create the Michigan Community Service Commission.
+Historical Document: Gov. John Engler’s executive order to create the Michigan Community Service Commission.

-Historical Document: View the 1991 Michigan Community Service Commission meeting that discussed the National Community Service Act.
+Historical Document: 1991 Michigan Community Service Commission meeting that discussed the National Community Service Act.

-Video: Watch leaders discuss the leadership of Governor and First Lady Engler.
+Video: Leaders discuss the leadership of Governor and First Lady Engler.